Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

-With over 100,000 lakes, thousands of years worth of history, dynamic cities, and gorgeous landscapes, narrowing down the best things to do in Manitoba, Canada can be a challenge.
+With over 100,000 lakes, thousands of years worth of history, dynamic cities, and gorgeous landscapes, narrowing down the best things to do in Manitoba can be a challenge.
 While drastically underrated when compared to other, more popular, Canadian provinces, Manitoba holds its own when it comes to a ton of exciting things to do and places to visit.

 How do I know this?
 Because not only did I grow up in the adjacent province of Saskatchewan, but I’m now a bonafide Manitoba local as an adult.